Feature Articles: Food, Fitness and Children

 Damaris Karanja, MA, Nutrition and Health Education Specialist, St. Louis County, University of Missouri Extension

-School is back and you probably went to great lengths to ensure your child has the right equipment — pens, notebooks, clothing — to make it through the day.
-Proper nutrition is also a key ingredient for back-to-school success because it fuels brain cells, and gives your child the energy and nutrients he or she needs for optimal learning.
+School is back in session and you probably went to great lengths to ensure your child has the right equipment — pens, notebooks, clothing — to make it through the day.
+Proper nutrition is also a key ingredient for back-to-school success because it fuels brain cells and gives your child the energy and nutrients he or she needs for optimal learning.
 Packing your child’s lunch lets you know exactly what he or she is eating.
-Follow these tips and not only will you save money, but you will pack a nutritious lunch that your child will enjoy.
+Follow these tips and not only will you save money, you will also pack a nutritious lunch that your child will enjoy.

 - Invest in a good container.
 Choose an insulated bag and freezer packs to keep food at a safe temperature.